Franklin Sugar Refinery

 The Franklin Sugar Refinery was a steam-powered, brick building constructed starting in 1866 on Almond and Swanson Streets by the Delaware River in Philadelphia, Pennsylvania, in the United States.
 Two decades later it had expanded into the surrounding blocks.
 The Franklin Sugar Refining Company was formed as a corporation controlled by various firms of which Charles Custis Harrison was the senior partner.
 In 1892 the Franklin Sugar Refinery was sold to the American Sugar Refining Company in an effort to monopolize the sugar refining industry within the United States.
 It continued to operate under the same name for several decades.
 Other refineries operating in Philadelphia at that time were the Spreckels Company, the Pennsylvania Sugar Refining Co., and E. C. Knight & Co.

 In 1925 the building was purchased by the Merchants Warehouse Company.
-The building's site is now part of the I-95 highway.
+The building's site is now part of Interstate 95.

 Business operations

 Manufacturing

 In 1866 the refinery processed about a thousand barrels of raw material a day.
 Two decades later, in 1887, the refinery was processing about 4,000 barrels a day or about 1.5 million pounds.
 In 1892 the refinery processed two million pounds every day.
 At that point the refinery ran six days a week except July 4 and Christmas.
 The refinery produced various white sugars such as cut loaf sugar and granulated sugar, as well as yellow sugars.